2023 Best General Visual & Performing Arts Schools

 Top 15% Best General Visual & Performing Arts Schools

-Our analysis found Gnomon to be the best school for general visual and performing arts students who want to pursue a degree in the United States.
-Gnomon is a small private for-profit school located in the large city of Hollywood.
+Our 2023 rankings named Gnomon the best school in the United States for general visual and performing arts students.
+Gnomon is a small private for-profit school located in the city of Hollywood.

-The excellent programs at College of the Holy Cross helped the school earn the #3 place on this year’s ranking of the best general visual and performing arts schools in the United States.
-Located in the medium-sized city of Worcester, Holy Cross is a private not-for-profit school with a small student population.
+A rank of #3 on this year’s list means College of the Holy Cross is a great place for general visual and performing arts students.
+Located in the city of Worcester, Holy Cross is a private not-for-profit school with a small student population.

 Out of the 142 schools in the United States that were part of this year’s ranking, The University of Texas at Austin landed the # 4 spot on the list.
-UT Austin is a fairly large public school located in the large city of Austin.
+UT Austin is a very large public school located in the large city of Austin.

 After completing their degree, visual arts graduates from UT Austin carry an average student debtload of $20,500.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $216.